alexdean/obs_scene_importer/README.md

 Leaving these notes here because the OBS documentation was unclear.

   * As of April 2020, `brew install python` installs python 3.7.7.
-This is fine for OBS 25.
-I saw many references saying OBS required python <= 3.6, but this is no longer the case.
+This is fine for OBS 25 on Mac.
+I saw many references saying OBS required python <= 3.6, but this is no longer the case on Mac.
+(OBS on Windows still requires python 3.6.)
   * In OBS, go to the Tools -> Scripts menu and select the 'Python Settings' tab.
   * The Python Install Path should be `/usr/local/Cellar/python/3.7.7/Frameworks/Python.framework/Versions/3.7` Make sure that directory actually exists.
 You might need to tweak the path to